Shrinidhibhat87/codingchallenge_sereact/Readme.md

 ## Future TODO

 1. Complete ReadMe
-    - Add ways to clone the repository and run the script.
-    - Explain the structure overview.
 2. Code cleanup.
 3. Add more type checkers in order to have uniform coding style.
 4. Add Unit tests using Pytest.